guledali/cart/README.md

    cart.add(line_item)
 ```

-Please check the spec file `cart_spec.rb` for all available methods
+Check the spec file `cart_spec.rb` for all available methods